ananyakaushik20/Computer-Vision-AI/README.md

 # Image Recognition using Pre-trained Neural Network

 This project demonstrates how to use a pre-trained neural network model for image recognition tasks.
-By leveraging the power of models trained on large datasets, we can classify images with high accuracy without the need for extensive training.
+By leveraging models trained on large datasets, we can classify images with high accuracy without the need for extensive training.

 ## Table of Contents
 - [Introduction](#introduction)